j-medland/g-embedded-python-interpreter-toolkit/README.md

 The ease of programming C++, the peformance of Python and the massive potential user base of literally tens of LabVIEW developers.

 ## _Aren't you forgetting that [the Python Integration Node](https://www.ni.com/docs/en-US/bundle/labview/page/glang/python_node.html) already exisits?_
-I suppose next you will be saying that integrating Python into LabVIEW has been possible since 2016?
-Bah.
+I suppose next you will be saying that integrating Python into LabVIEW has definately been a thing since 2016 and probably before.

 ## _So Really, WHY?_
 _... and why have you written this first README in the style of an imagined conversation?_